NVIDIA/aistore/docs/nbi.md

 aws/@#/training-data-v5/inv-Tp4nR7kWx             yes             1.28GiB
 ```

-System buckets are AIS infrastructure and are not intended for direct user access.
-The dot-prefix naming convention (`.sys-*`) is reserved.

 ## Creating an inventory

 Use `ais nbi create` to create a native bucket inventory for a remote bucket: